 2. Target audience.
 Build one persona in your target audience with the following information.
 (Remember we’re keeping it simple for starters.)

 3. Make a list of questions your prospects and clients ask.
-You’ll create content that answer those questions and know what content you need to help them move to the next stage.
+You’ll create content that answers those questions and know what content you need to help them move to the next stage.

 5. Make a simple publishing schedule.
 Don’t go nuts trying to create an editorial calendar.
 Instead, come up with a publishing schedule, such as monthly webinars, weekly blog posts and so on.